Bimba Bosé

-Eleonora Salvatore González (1 October 1975 – 23 January 2017), known as Bimba Bosé, was a Spanish model, actress and singer.
+Eleonora Salvatore González (1 October 1975 – 23 January 2017), known as Bimba Bosé, was a Spanish model and singer.
 Her artistic name, Bimba, means female child, (short for bambina) in Italian.

 Background

 Bosé was born in Rome, the daughter of Spaniard Lucía González Bosé known as Lucía Dominguín and her Italian first husband, Alessandro Salvatore.
 She grew up with six siblings: one full sibling, brother Rodolfo "Olfo" (1980); three paternal younger half-siblings, Alessandro, Francesca and Alfonso and two maternal younger half-sisters, Jara and Lucía Tristancho.
-Her maternal grandfather was bullfighter Luis Miguel González Lucas "Dominguín" and other performing artists among her relatives, including her maternal grandmother, italian actress Lucia Bosé.
+Her maternal grandfather was bullfighter Luis Miguel González Lucas "Dominguín", and there were other performing artists among her relatives, including her maternal grandmother, Italian actress Lucia Bosé.
 Her uncle was singer Miguel Bosé.

 Career

 Modelling

 Bosé was known for her androgynous look, described as "edgy" and "arresting".
 She worked with international photographers such as Steven Meisel and Mario Testino, and her image was on covers of fashion magazines Vogue and Harper's Bazaar.
 She was chosen as the face of Tom Ford’s Gucci and Versus Versace.
 She was also a runway model in London, Paris, New York City and Milan for designers such as Miguel Adrover, John Galliano and Yohji Yamamoto.